cestef/blog.cstef.dev/content/traefik/index.md

 I am definitely going to use this in future projects.

 All the manifests used in this article are available on [GitHub](https://github.com/cestef/blog/tree/main/resources/traefik-jobs).

-## Disclaimer

-If you are using this article to solve the challenge, please make sure to not just copy-paste the commands, but to understand what they do.
-My goal was to allow you to learn something new, not to give you the solution on a silver platter 😉